thorsonmscott/WebSaver/README.md

 A Mac OS X screensaver which simply embeds WebKit to display a webpage or JavaScript application.
 Perfect for Canvas animations.

-You can specify a web url as screen saver.

-This version includes a simple Preferences sheet.

 Instructions
 ------------

-Install the pre-built version of WebSaver by double-clicking "WebSaver/build/Release/Web.saver".

-Replace "Web.saver/Contents/Resources/index.html" with your own web page or application.
+Build webapp in `/dev` directory. `npm start` will run a gulp task to view the screensaver in a browser, compile sass, etc.

 To build from source, do the following:

+1. `npm run build` to build webapp for screensaver

-1. Open WebSaver.xcodeproj in Xcode.
+2. Open WebSaver.xcodeproj in Xcode.

-2. Build.
+3. Build.

-3. Double-click the built Web.saver to install.
+4. Double-click the built Web.saver to install.

 Notes
 -----